Juan-Nathan/oat-crop-classification/README.md

-# 🌾 Oats Crop Classification on Imbalanced Dataset
+# 🌾 Oats Crop Classification from Remote Sensing Data

 This project applies various classification models in R to detect whether **Oats** (class = 1) or **Other** (class = 0) are being grown on farmland using optical and radar-based remote sensing data.
 The dataset is derived from a modified version of the Winnipeg Crop Mapping Dataset, hosted by the UCI Machine Learning Archive.